Guduf in Nigeria

 Prayer Points

-Ask the Lord to send forth laborers into Africa who will share the Good News with the Kirdi.
+Ask the Lord to send out laborers who will share the good news with the Guduf.

 Pray that the Lord will increase their hunger for the Word of God and open their eyes to the Truth.